Where Ancestral Wisdom Meets Deep, Nurturing Care.

 Welcome, I'm Ìyá Ọyaladé, Dr. Minerva Arias.

 I am a scholar-practitioner, Priestess of Ọya, and founder of Sagrada.
-My work lives at the intersection of ancestral wisdom, embodiment, continuity, and the many ways human beings navigate endings and transformation.
+My work lives at the intersection of ancestral wisdom, embodiment, continuity, and the many ways we navigate endings and transformation.

-At the heart of my work is a simple question:
+At the heart of Sagrada is one enduring question:

 Pathways of Support